Frequently Asked Questions

 What is ‘Welcome Paperwork’?

-Before the start date of the program, you will receive a packet of required welcome paperwork.
+Before the start date of the program, admitted students will receive a packet of required welcome paperwork.
 Required paperwork includes emergency contact information, medical information, and a media release.
 All students who participate in programs through Programs for Talented Youth must have health insurance documentation on file with PTY prior to the start of the program.
+New welcome paperwork is required for all students each academic year, even if students have previously participated.

 Will I receive a grade for my class?